 His thesis was published by MIT press as a research monograph series on systems engineering.
 John, now a Lieutenant, returned to Canada where he took up the post of Lecturer and several administrative posts before becoming Principal at RMC.
 His service with the RCN continued to the rank of Captain following his 9-year appointment as Commanding Officer at HMCS Cataraqui.
 John also has a long history of volunteering with engineering and military associations, but he would say he is most proud of the family he shares with his wife Kay; their 3 children, 6 grandchildren, and 3 great grandchildren.

-At the Museum, John is also the Chair of the Programs Committee.
+At the Museum, Tom also serves as Chair of the Finance and Human Resources Committees.

 Our Board Directors are:

 Jacqui brings over two decades of experience in the residential construction industry and as leader of sales, marketing and design for Tamarack Homes in Kingston.
 Jacqui has held several roles including that of President of the Kingston Home Builders Association, Chair of The City of Kingston’s Housing and Homelessness Advisory Committee, and is current Chair of the Board for Habitat for Humanity Kingston Limestone Region, President of BGC South East (formerly Boys & Girls Club), President of Big Brothers Big Sisters KFL&A, and Co-Chair of the collaborative Kingston’s Kids First...